AIR-DISCOVER/ICRA2024-Sim2Real-RM/README.md

 Submitting images requires registering for the ICRA2024-Sim2Real-RM challenges.

-Players create a personal [docker hub](https://hub.docker.com/) account，Create repository in Repositories, and save your Repository Name.
+Players create a personal [docker hub](https://hub.docker.com/) account,create repository in Repositories, and save your Repository Name.

-If players already have an account, they can directly enter their account password to log in:
+If players already have an account,they can directly enter their account password to log in:

 ```
 docker login